Staged Shipments at Risk for Pilferage

 - Shrink wrap staged pallets and mark them as ready to go.
 This forces thieves to unwrap and re-wrap pallets in order to add pilfered merchandise, making it riskier and more difficult.

-Tags: inventory control, security, Industrial Security
+Tags: security, Industrial Security, inventory control

-Scott Stone is Cisco-Eagle's Vice President of Marketing with more than thirty years of experience in material handling, warehousing and industrial operations.
+Scott Stone is Cisco-Eagle's Vice President of Marketing with 35 years of experience in material handling, warehousing and industrial operations.
 His work is published in multiple industry journals an websites on a variety of warehousing topics.
 He writes about automation, warehousing, safety, manufacturing and other areas of concern for industrial operations and those who operate them.